 Symptom Decision Tree for Non-Health Care Settings and the Public (PDF) (wa.gov)

 When employers must report cases to Benton-Franklin Health District:

-- Employers who operate in health care and social service settings (e.g., senior living communities, homeless shelters, child care programs) should report cases to BFHD, while maintaining the confidentiality of anyone who is sick.
+- Employers who operate in health care, veterinary medicine, and social service settings (e.g., senior living communities, homeless shelters, child care programs, and schools) must report cases to BFHD, while maintaining the confidentiality of anyone who is sick.

-- Employers in non-health care settings must notify BFHD within 24 hours if they suspect COVID is spreading in their workplace or if there are two or more confirmed or suspected cases among their employees in a 14 day period.
+- Employers in non-health care settings should notify BFHD if they suspect COVID is spreading in their workplace or if there are two or more confirmed or suspected cases among their employees in a 14 day period.